 A Few of My Favorite Things

-- 1 tbsp cranberry sauce or cranberry jam, dried cranberries will work too!
+- 1 tablespoon cranberry sauce or cranberry jam, dried cranberries will work too!

-- Zest from half an orange or 1 tbsp orange juice
+- Zest from half an orange or 1 tablespoon orange juice

-- 1 tbsp white chocolate chips – we love to use Lily’s!
+- 1 tablespoon white chocolate chips - we love to use Lily’s!

-- ¼ cup frozen blueberries or dried blueberries (1 tbsp blueberry jam could also be used)
+- ¼ cup frozen blueberries or dried blueberries (1 tablespoon blueberry jam could also be used)